Matt52/bayesian-testing/README.md

 **Implemented evaluation metrics:**
 - `Probability of Being Best`
-  - probability of "being larger" from a data point of view
+  - probability of being "greatest" from a data point of view
+  - it is possible to reverse the setup to "being best" = "being smallest" using `min_is_best` in evaluation
 - `Expected Loss`
   - "risk" of choosing particular variant over other variants in the test
   - measured in the same units as a tested measure (e.g. positive rate or average value)